History & Large Events at the Stride Centre:

 The first major event hosted by the PRRA was the 2010 Manitoba PowerSmart Winter Games starting March 7, 2010.
 The Stride Place was host to the Opening and Closing Ceremonies, Female and Male Hockey and Ringette.

 The Stride Place is an 110,000 square-foot recreation facility located on the island in Portage la Prairie.
-It features the Stride Credit Union and Portage Mutual Arenas, the Shindleman Aquatic Centre, Viterra Fitness Centre, the Portage Rotary Multipurpose Room, Daily Graphic Community Room, Century 21 Foxx Pool Party Room, Cobbe’s Board Room, Portage Co-op Walking Track and the Rotary Grand Hall.
+It features the Stride Credit Union and Portage Mutual Arenas, the Shindleman Aquatic Centre, Viterra Fitness Centre, the Portage Rotary Multipurpose Room, Daily Graphic/Herald Leader Community Room, Century 21 Foxx Pool Party Room, Cobbe’s Board Room, Homestead Co-op Walking Track and the Portage Rotary Grand Hall.
 The Stride Place is a large community centre that has something for everyone.

 The Portage Mutual Arena is a NHL sized ice surface that is used by many different youth and adult organizations.
 The Mutual Arena has seating for 300 spectators and standing room for 300 additional, including 100 upstairs and 200 at ice level.
 The Portage Mutual Concourse is home to JEM Muscle Therapy.